For those who are looking for an easy way to file a state and federal tax return, Cash App Taxes may offer a solution for you.

 There are many services offering tax preparation online.
 Most charge a fee, but many have a free federal option for those with the simplest tax returns.

-If you want to test Credit Karma Tax, you can always try the free versions of the platforms below and compare results.
+If you want to test Cash App Taxes, you can always try the completely free versions of the platforms below and compare results.

 Let’s examine some of the most popular competitors.